AhiyaHiya/cocoafob/cpp/README.markdown

 ### Download script
 (macOS only) A bash shell script named download_required_libs.sh is in the same directory as this README file and is used by the Xcode project for downloading the Catch from source and places the headers in the components directory.

+The catch unit test header file is not available via CocoaPods, which is why it is downloaded using a bash shell script.

 ### For generating new Public Private Keys
 Here are the terminal commands for doing so: openssl dsaparam -out dsaparam.pem 512